-Students in the School of Public Health participate in a diverse range of special interest groups, from Yale chapters of professional associations to student-run clinics and
+Students in the School of Public Health participate in a diverse range of special interest groups, from Yale chapters of professional associations to student-run clinics and other public service organizations.
+For additional information, see Student Activities at http://myysph.yale.edu/students.

-$other\ public\ service\ organizations.\ For\ additional\ information,\ see\ Student\ Activities\ at\ http://publichealth.yale.edu/about/gateways/students/student_groups.$